iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 4 reviews"/>
 </p>

+> Won't even get past the 3rd setup page....I hope Nevada did not actually pay somebody to build this.
+Tried again after update ..still will not set up....3rd update did the trick. set up OK ..upped to 3 stars.
+We will see.
+They updated it...it works now.<br> :date: __2021-04-11 03:40:23__

 > It's great, just more people need to get the app to make it even better and more effective.
 Only 50k downloads.
 Nevada as a population of over 3 million.
 So less than 2% of the population have the app...
 We need to share it with family & friends, and our local news needs to promote it.<br> :date: __2020-12-17 11:00:41__